Indonesia’s biggest export by value is palm oil, a commodity that accounts for over a tenth of all Indonesian exports.

-Indonesia has highly positive net exports in the international trade of coal and crude oil.
-In turn, these cashflows indicate Indonesia’s strong competitive advantages under mineral fuels-related products category.
+Indonesia has highly positive net exports in the international trade of palm oil, coal and crude oil.
+In turn, these cashflows indicate Indonesia’s strong competitive advantages under the related product categories.

 Below are exports from Indonesia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Indonesia’s goods trail Indonesian importer spending on foreign products.

-Indonesia has highly negative net exports and therefore deep international trade deficits for machinery, particularly products related to computers.
+Indonesia has highly negative net exports and therefore deep international trade deficits for machinery, particularly those related to computers.

 Indonesian Export Companies